mozilla/DeepSpeech/README.website.md

 */15 *  *   *   *    test ! -f $HOME/.cache/deepspeech_wer/lock && (rm $HOME/.deepspeech_wer.locked.log; mkdir -p $HOME/wer && cd $HOME/wer && source /usr/local/tensorflow-env/bin/activate && /usr/bin/curl -H "Cache-Control: no-cache" -L https://raw.githubusercontent.com/mozilla/DeepSpeech/master/util/automation.py | ds_website_username="UUU" ds_website_privkey="FFF" ds_website_server_fqdn="SSS" ds_website_server_root="www/" ds_gpu_usage_root="/data/automation/gpu/" ds_dataroot="/data/" ds_wer_automation="./bin/run-wer-automation.sh" python -u ; cd) 2>$HOME/.deepspeech_wer.err.log | /usr/bin/ts "\%Y-\%m-\%d \%H:\%M:\%S" > $HOME/.deepspeech_wer.out.log || TZ='Europe/Berlin' date --rfc-2822 >> $HOME/.deepspeech_wer.locked.log
 ```
 * Cron task will take care of:
- * checking if any there were any new merges
+ * checking if there were any new merges
  * perform a clone of the git repo and checkout those merges
  * schedule sequential execution against those merges
- * notebook is configured to automatically perform merging and upload if
+ * notebook is configured to automatically perform merging and to upload if
    the proper environment variables are configured, effectively updating the
    website on each iteration from the above process
  * saving of the hyper.json files produced
  * wiping the cloned git repo
-* A 'lock' file will be created in ~/.cache/deepspeech_wer/ to ensure we do not
+* A 'lock' file will be created in ~/.cache/deepspeech_wer/ to ensure that we do not
   trigger multiple executions at the same time.
 Unexpected exception might leave
   a stale lock file
 * A 'last_sha1' in the same directory will be used to keep track of what has